 Multi-breed cancer study involves mammary tumors, melanoma, lymphoma, mast cell tumors, lymphoma, hemangiosarcoma, some of which may be Vaccine Induced Disease ii (VID)

 TheDogPlace.org deals in facts for dog owners.
-When this was published In 2008, we thought we were doing a good service for dogs and for our readers.
+When this was first published a decade ago, we thought we were doing a good service for dogs and for our readers.
 We were optimistic about a cure for cancer.
 We leave it to you to decide about cancer cures but suggest that you don't let hope blind you to reality.

-It is now mid-2017 and we are unable to find any documented cures for cancer.
-There are hundreds of studies, and as many websites that troll for traffic with carefully crafted search engine returns.
-Here is what we published in 2008 and see link below for 2017 update on these diseases and research.
+In 2018 we are still unable to find any documented cures for cancer.
+There are hundreds of studies, and as many websites that troll for traffic with carefully crafted messages.
+The cancer statistics below haven't changed much but see link below to Dr. Vargus' research.

 "What is the cancer rate in your breed?

-The new canine cancer study research of 2008 included the following breeds of dogs: Akita, American Cocker Spaniel, Boxer, Bullmastiff, Chinese Shar-Pei, Chow Chow, English Cocker Spaniel, English Springer Spaniel, Flat-Coated Retriever, German Shepherd, Giant Schnauzer, Golden Retriever, Greyhound, Labrador Retriever, Leonberger, Mastiff, Miniature Poodle, Miniature Schnauzer, Pointer, Pug, Rottweiler, Scottish Terrier, Standard Poodle, Standard Schnauzer, Toy Poodle.
+The canine cancer study research of 2008 included the following breeds of dogs: Akita, American Cocker Spaniel, Boxer, Bullmastiff, Chinese Shar-Pei, Chow Chow, English Cocker Spaniel, English Springer Spaniel, Flat-Coated Retriever, German Shepherd, Giant Schnauzer, Golden Retriever, Greyhound, Labrador Retriever, Leonberger, Mastiff, Miniature Poodle, Miniature Schnauzer, Pointer, Pug, Rottweiler, Scottish Terrier, Standard Poodle, Standard Schnauzer, Toy Poodle.

 After completing the dog genome sequencing project, the Broad Institute of Harvard and MIT and collaborators are now working on identifying disease genes predisposing to cancer.
 Identification of such genes could lead to carrier testing, a better understanding of the disease and long term better treatments for the disease in both dogs and humans.
 For More information go to: www.broad.mit.edu/mammals/dog